Learn about the syntax to create and edit a formula in Smartsheet.

 - System fields (for example, Modified By)

-- Default fields on the right side of the sheet (attachments, comments, row action indicator)
+- Default columns (attachments, comments, row action indicator)

 - The following fields being used for dependencies and resource management: